 - 2 tbsp fresh minced cilantro

-- 1/2 tsp chipotle chili powder more for extra spice
+- 1/2-1 tsp chipotle chili powder more or less to taste

 - 1 tsp cumin